 Kabbage vs OnDeck: Company Valuations

 As a public company, OnDeck is required to regularly report its earnings.
-The total value of OnDeck is its market capitalization (market cap), which is the value of its current outstanding shares.
-Kabbage is a privately held company, so valuations available to the public are rare.
+The total value of OnDeck is its market capitalization (market cap), which is the value of its currently outstanding shares.
+Kabbage is a privately-held company, so valuations available to the public are rare.

 Bottom Line: Kabbage vs OnDeck